-- you follow the window with a copy window so that events can be retained as needed - you use an empty index for the window dfESPwindow_textContext specifies a text context window.
+- you follow the window with a copy window so that events can be retained as needed - you use an empty index for the window

-You need a SAS Contextual Analysis license so that you can provide the required mcoFile.
+You need a SAS Contextual Analysis license so that you can provide the required mcoFile .

-The window generates its own schema, which is as follows: key_fields_of_input_window, Category:string, score:double.
+Text category windows generate their own schema, which is as follows:

+'''

+key_fields_of_input_window, CategoryNumber:int32, Category:string, score:double.

+'''